google/grinder.dart/readme.md

     grind

-or to display a list of available tasks:
+or to display a list of available tasks and their dependencies:

     grind -h